ArcanaFramework/frametree/docs/source/contributing.rst

 --------------------

 Alternative storage systems can be implemented by writing a new subclass of :class:`.Store`.
-The developers are interested in adding support for new systems, so if you would help to use FrameTree with a different storage system please create an issue for it in the `GitHub Issue Tracker <https://github.com/Australian-Imaging-Service/frametree/issues>`__.
+If you would like help writing a new storage backend please create an issue for it in the `GitHub Issue Tracker <https://github.com/ArcanaFramework/frametree/issues>`__.

 In addition to the base :class:`.Store` class, which lays out the interface to be implemented by all backend implementations, two partial implementations, :class:`.LocalStore`